North Carolina Lawyers for Pain and Suffering After Truck Accidents

-Following any accident that wasn’t your fault, you are entitled to compensation for your injuries and property damage.
+Following any accident that wasn’t your fault, you are entitled to maximum compensation for your injuries and property damage.
 Medical bills and repair of your vehicle are only part of what you can recover.
-You can also recover so-called “compensatory” damages, for the pain and suffering caused by the injuries you suffered.
+You can also recover so-called “compensatory” damages for the pain and suffering caused by the injuries you suffered.

 What Is Pain and Suffering?

-“Pain and suffering” is actually a legal term, used to describe what physically happens to a victim after an accident.
+“Pain and suffering” is actually a legal term used to describe what physically happens to a victim after an accident.
 Although the medical expenses required to fix a broken bone have a specific dollar value (the price of a cast, the cost of surgery, etc.), the court also acknowledges that living with the pain of the injury itself and then of the broken bone while it heals should also have a value.

 “Pain and suffering” compensation comes under the umbrella of non-economic damages.
 That means that there is no specific dollar amount attached to them.
 Unlike future wages, which can be calculated, pain is subjective and intangible.
-How much something hurts, and how much it impacts you, must be established by means other than numbers on a page.
+How much something hurts and how much it impacts you must be established by means other than numbers on a page.

 Calculating Pain and Suffering